 The Barbara Lee Family Foundation is happy to announce the four local organizations selected to receive a $5,000 grant to fund forward-looking community programming around the suffrage centennial.
-Earlier this year, as part of its involvement with the Greater Boston Women’s Vote Centennial, the Barbara Lee Family Foundation sought proposals for projects designed to encourage civic engagement and link the history of the suffrage movement to the urgent social issues of today.
-Through this grantmaking program, the foundation seeks to elevate organizations doing work to create a racially, ethnically, and geographically diverse centennial celebration reflective of the Greater Boston community.
+In 2019, as part of its involvement with the Greater Boston Women’s Vote Centennial, the Barbara Lee Family Foundation sought proposals for projects designed to encourage civic engagement and link the history of the suffrage movement to the urgent social issues of today.
+Through this grantmaking program, the foundation sought to elevate organizations doing work to create a racially, ethnically, and geographically diverse centennial celebration reflective of the Greater Boston community.
+Due to the COVID-19 pandemic, please note that some of the below programming has been postponed.

 The centennial of Women’s Suffrage is not just a commemoration, but a call to action, each of these dynamic projects highlight important lessons from the women’s suffrage movement, including the responsibility of each generation to continue the march for justice.